swissfintechinnovations/ca-mortgage/wiki.md

 [Summary Slides]

 ## General Remarks and Style Guide

+---
+TL;DR here are your style rules:
+- best practice yaml syntax
+- dicts/lists with dash style
+- only necessary quotes, if you have to use them use single quotes
+- use references for items repeating more than 2 times
+- note order of tags (nice to have)
+---

 APIs are defined according to the [OpenAPI Specification (OAS)](https://swagger.io/specification/).
 OAS specifies OpenAPI documents in either YAML or JSON style.
 SFTI APIs follows the YAML style.
 Besides the general Schema (c.f.
 [Swagger documentation](https://swagger.io/specification/#schema)) we make some additional conventions for reasons of consistency.
 Use just one item per line for any kind of lists and dictionaries to achieve a better readability.
 For example,
 ```